awesomeWM/awesome/docs/90-FAQ.md

 "Mod4 + m".

-You can ensure no application ever starts maximized in the first rule of your `awful.rules.rules` table, which applies to all clients, by adding:
+You can ensure no application ever starts maximized in the first rule of your `ruled.client.rules` table, which applies to all clients, by adding:

     -- Search for this rule,
     keys = clientkeys,